Job Definition

 For safety and consistency, you cannot directly edit a Job Definition after it has been created.
 Instead, you create a revision.

 A revision is a new version of the Job Definition.
-It copies all the settings from the original, allowing you to make changes and save it as a new version (e.g., process-daily-reports:2
+It copies all the settings from the original, allowing you to make changes and save it as a new version (e.g., process-daily-reports:2).
+This is a great way to update your jobs without breaking any tasks that are currently running with the old version.

 How to Delete a Job Definition